fbpx

 • Free cash offer within minutes.
 Receive funds within 7 days.

-The most common type of rental agreement in the UK is an Assured Shorthold Tenancy agreement.
-If this is in place, then the tenants have the right to live in the home until the tenancy agreement finishes – not just because you’ve sold to someone else.
+The most common type of rental agreement in the UK is an Assured Shorthold Tenancy (AST) agreement.

-Other types of tenancy agreements exist in the UK, such as assured tenancies, but they’re rare to see.
+Other types of tenancy agreements exist in the UK, such as assured tenancies, but they are.
 If they are in place, they make selling a property more difficult.

 Challenges when selling with a sitting tenant

-If you want to sell a home on the open market, you’ll have to give your tenants 24 hours’ notice before every viewing.
-This can put off some buyers who might want to move quickly with a sale if the local market is competitive.
+If you want to sell a home on the open market, you must give your tenants at least 24 hours’ notice before every viewing.

 How much does a sitting tenant devalue a property?